tz1211/DS105L-Project-404-Not-Found/docs/index.md

 Join our passionate community of fans, experts, and analysts who love nothing more than engaging in lively debates and speculation about the NBA MVP.
 We provide a platform for sharing opinions, insights, and predictions, fueling the excitement and anticipation surrounding this prestigious award.

-Whether you're a die-hard basketball enthusiast or just starting to explore the world of NBA MVP predictions, our user-friendly website is designed to make the experience enjoyable for everyone.
+Whether you are a die-hard basketball enthusiast or just starting to explore the world of NBA MVP predictions, our user-friendly website is designed to make the experience enjoyable for everyone.
 So come on board and embark on this thrilling journey with us as we try to unravel the captivating mystery of the next NBA MVP!

 ![images - 1](https://github.com/tz1211/DS105L-Project-404-Not-Found/assets/114760508/4443b36e-3b28-4343-b327-a999105f7581)